shubhammohanty/grade-predictor/README.md

 # grade-predictor app

-A new grade-predictor application project.for elevateme
+A new grade-predictor application project for elevateme